MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 ## Manage app roles

-> [!Note]
-> The necessary security roles are associated with the model-driven app automatically.
-Depending on your organization's setup, this next section may not be required.
-If you're running into issues accessing the model-driven app, it is recommended that you complete the setup as described in this section.
+The necessary security roles are associated with the model-driven app automatically.
+Depending on your organization's setup, you may not need to set up security roles.
+If you're running into issues accessing the model-driven app, check security roles as described below.

 Security roles must be assigned to apps to ensure that users who have those roles can access the app.
-The **Remote Assist - App User** and the **Remote Assist - Administrator** roles must be enabled for the Dynamics 365 Remote Assist app:
+The **Remote Assist - App User** and the **Remote Assist - Administrator** roles must be enabled for the Dynamics 365 Remote Assist app.
+The following table describes the two roles.

 |Security role|Description|
 |-----------------------------------|----------------------------------------------------------------------------------|
 |**Remote Assist - App User**|Provides access to assets, one-time call, and Settings in the Dynamics 365 Remote Assist model-driven app.
 This role is assigned automatically to all users who have a Dynamics 365 Remote Assist license.
 Amins typcially don't have to assign this role manually.|
 |**Remote Assist - Administrator**|Provides additional access to the Calls Dashboard.
 It provides an additional scope of access and is not a replacement for the App User role|

+### Assign a security role

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.com) as an admin (Dynamics 365 service admin, Global admin, or Power Platform service admin).